disintar/toncli/src/toncli/projects/nft_collection/README.md

   Prior to deployment you need to check out *fift/collection-data.fif* and change all mock configuration values like collection_content, owner_address Etc.
-  There is nothing special in deploy command:
-  `toncli deploy -n testnet nft_collection`.
+  To deploy run:`toncli deploy -n testnet nft_collection`.

 ## Deploying individual items